Best Music Production Software: Choosing The Right DAW For You

-Twelve Tone Systems, originator of the software that grew into the Sonar DAW, founded in 1987.
+Twelve Tone Systems, originator of the software that grew into the Sonar DAW, was founded in 1987.
 Cakewalk, an early MIDI sequencer, became its early flagship program, incorporating audio in the later 1990s and finally switching to the Sonar name instead of Cakewalk Pro Audio version 10.

-Moving toward, but not totally committing to, a subscription model, Sonar still offers a three-level production version line: Artist, Professional and Platinum, at $100, $200 and $400 respectively.
+Moving toward, but not totally committing to, a subscription model, Sonar still offers a three-level production version line: Artist, Professional, and Platinum, at $100, $200 and $400 respectively.
 There's also the entry level Sonar Home Studio, available for under $40.

 Sonar is another of the recording studio-style DAW packages.
 Always a PC based product, this is not a digital performer's choice.
 This is a virtual studio with loads of features that make easy work of traditional style recording.

-Its AudioSnap functions process loops during the creation phases, but Sonar doesn't rival the better performance DAWs when it comes to playback, improvisation and non-linear music making.
+Its AudioSnap functions process loops during the creation phases, but Sonar doesn't rival the better performance DAWs when it comes to playback, improvisation, and non-linear music making.

 At nearly every turn, Sonar invokes the mixing desk model.
-Console, channel strips and ProChannel strips resemble their real world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you can imagine.
+Console, channel strips, and ProChannel strips resemble their real-world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you can imagine.

 Supporting VST and DXi plug-ins, Sonar includes VST3 support, offering another level of sophistication and signal routing.
-Including both Addictive Drums 2 and Melodyne Essential, Sonar brings in some high-level third party products as well as its own collection of synths, amp simulators and effects plug-ins.
+Including both Addictive Drums 2 and Melodyne Essential, Sonar brings in some high-level third party products as well as its own collection of synths, amp simulators, and effects plug-ins.

-Reason has always stood out from the DAW crowd due to its literal interpretation of an equipment rack, both front and back.
-As you add synth modules, drum machines and effects, your rack fills up with the face of each module containing its controls.
+Reason has always stood out from the DAW crowd, due to its literal interpretation of an equipment rack, both front and back.
+As you add synth modules, drum machines, and effects, your rack fills up with the face of each module containing its controls.

 The fun happens when you switch to the back.
-The various inputs and outputs display and each can be connected with virtual patch cords that bounce when you "spin" the rack around.
+The various inputs and outputs display can each be connected with virtual patch cords that bounce when you "spin" the rack around.
 For anyone who has ever been baffled by digital signal routing, Reason gives a visual for you to follow.

-It's tweaker's heaven behind the rack, as you can connect any module to any other, sometimes in ways that are impossible in the real world, and there's never a risk of blowing anything up.
+It's a tweaker's heaven behind the rack, as you can connect any module to any other, sometimes in ways that are impossible in the real world, and there's never a risk of blowing anything up.

 Reason is more than just a gimmicky rack.
 Version 9 continues the expansion toward fully featured music production DAW and while that means adding a bit of what everyone else has, Reason still maintains its distinct flavor and alternate workflows.